grzegorzmazur/yacas/docs/reference_manual/lists.rst

    print list with padding

-   :param list: a list to be printed
-   :param padding: (optional) a string

    Prints ``list`` and inserts the ``padding`` string between each pair of items of the list.
 Items of the list which are strings are printed without quotes, unlike :func:`Write`.
 Items of the list which are themselves lists are printed inside braces ``{}``.
-If padding is not specified, standard one is used (comma, space).
+If padding is not specified, standard one is used ", " (comma, space).

    :Example: